hansemannn/titanium_with_atom/README.md

 #### Android SDK
 Go to https://developer.android.com/studio/index.html#downloads and download the ZIP under "Get just the command line tools".

 Unzip and copy it to a folder (e.g. C:\android).
-Since the Android SDK doesn't include a GUI anymore you can use an alternative GUI like: https://www.b4x.com/android/forum/threads/gui-sdk-manager-for-newer-versions-of-android-tools.80090/ to install:
+Since the Android SDK doesn't include a GUI any more you can use an alternative GUI like: https://www.b4x.com/android/forum/threads/gui-sdk-manager-for-newer-versions-of-android-tools.80090/ to install:
 * Android SDK tools